Retail Inventory Method: Explained

 - Because the results derived are just an estimate, they don’t account for inventory that has been taken out of the register either due to damage, theft, or varying other reasons.

-- This method does not work where large volumes of inventory have been acquired, such as when a company decides to buy off another company.
+- This method does not work where large volumes of inventory have been acquired, such as when a company decides to buy from another company.

 Highlights of The Retail Inventory Method